iu7igu/HBmonitor/README.md

     to do not display unnecessary entries in LASTHEARD.

     Please remember the table lastherad displays only station transmissions that are longer than 2 seconds.

+    Edit TELEGRAM SECTION with your's bot data for send lastheard qso to channel or group.

     If you don't want to have the lasherad list set in config.py :
       LASTHEARD_INC = False